-By learning the science of Orthodontics, the student should be able to diagnose different types of malocclusion, develop a treatment plan for simple malocclusions and management of simple malocclusions.
+By learning the science of Orthodontics, the student should be able to diagnose different types of malocclusion, develop a treatment plan and manage simple malocclusions.
 The student should acquire skills to recognize Complex malocclusions and the same may be referred to a specialist.